lfScripts-com/lfLockers/README.md

 ## Installation

 1. Put script in your resources directory
-2. Add `ensure lfCasiers` in your server.cfg
+2. Add `ensure lfLockers` in your server.cfg
 3. Configure locker positions in `config.lua`

 ## Configuration